HomeSpecialties › Plastic & Reconstructive Surgery

 How overseas-trained plastic & reconstructive surgery doctors get recognised

-Overseas-trained plastic surgeons are assessed by RACS as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained plastic surgeon, within the Medical Board's specialist pathway.
-Substantially comparable applicants complete up to 12 months of supervised clinical assessment and are generally not required to sit the Fellowship Examination; partially comparable applicants complete up to 24 months of supervised practice and must pass the Fellowship Examination; not-comparable applicants aren't offered a supervised-practice pathway and are directed toward further training.
+Overseas-trained plastic surgeons are assessed by RACS as a Specialist International Medical Graduate (SIMG) for comparability to an Australian-trained plastic surgeon.
+Substantially comparable applicants do up to 12 months of supervised clinical assessment and generally don't sit the Fellowship Examination; partially comparable applicants do up to 24 months of supervised practice and must pass the Fellowship Examination; not-comparable applicants aren't offered a supervised-practice pathway.

 See the RACS — SIMG specialist assessment and our IMG internship guide.